ugotapi/soundboardpi/README.md

 # SoundBoardPi

-Creates a soundboard on a web page running via apache2 on the pi device.
+Creates a soundboard displayed on a web page running locally via Apache2 on the Pi device.
 If you click a link in a table cell on the screen  it plays a sound file on the local speaker Pi device setup.

 Paste the 0-runme.sh file in a terminal on a Pi5 with Raspberry Pi OS installed.
 Need a keyboard, mouse, usb soundcard attached to a speaker and a monitor.
 After you run the script it reboots and should show the page below.